Looking for a business loan

 Health insurance premium | 15% | 18% |

-All these rates will be replaced by 18% which will result in increase in premiums.
-The value of supply of services in relation to life insurance business shall be:
+All these rates was replaced by 18% which resulted in increase in premiums.
+The value of supply of services in relation to life insurance business is:

-The value of supply of services in relation to life insurance business shall be:
+The value of supply of services in relation to life insurance business is:

 a) The gross premium minus the amount allocated for investment, or savings on behalf of the policyholder, if such amount is informed to the policyholder.